 Working with pipelines

-A pipeline have following properties:
+A pipeline has the following properties:

 - a link to a template (required)